microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the interval of time paused before a sending activity is considered unsuccessful.
+This hook will return the interval of time paused before a sending activity is considered unsuccessful.
 The interval is represented in milliseconds.
 Due to network partitioning problems, activities that fail to send may eventually be successfully delivered to the bot.

 To modify this value, change the value in the style options prop passed to Web Chat.